-Directors with senior leadership experience in complex public, private and government organizations, whether as an officer or board member, are better able to oversee the management of the Company.
-This experience brings perspective in analyzing and overseeing the execution of important operational issues and developing strategy to drive change and growth.
-Directors with leadership experience generally possess strong abilities to motivate and manage others and to recognize and develop leadership skills in others.

-Directors with corporate governance experience gained from service on company boards provide valuable insight into the dynamics and operations of the Board and the impact that governance and compensation decisions have on the Company and stockholders.
+Directors with senior leadership experience in complex public, private and government organizations, w officer or board member, are better able to oversee the management of the Company.
+This experience bring in analyzing and overseeing the execution of important operational issues and developing strategy to drive growth.
+Directors with leadership experience generally possess strong abilities to motivate and manage or recognize and develop leadership skills in others.
+Governance/ Board Service Directors with corporate governance experience gained from service on company boards provide valuable insight into the dynamics and operations of the Board and the impact that governance and compensation decisions have on the Company and stockholders.
 This supports the Company's goals of strong corporate governance practices through Board and management accountability, transparency, legal and regulatory compliance and protection of stockholder interests.